SaquibAnwar/Cpp-playground/README.md

 # crapload
 > testing ground and garbage code

 I use this for testing/dumping code.
 There's nothing worthwhile here, trust me.
+Don't waste you time.